 Google Chromecast is a digital media player that allows you to stream MP4, WebM, MPEG-DASH, Smooth Streaming, and HTTP Live Streaming (HLS) video formats on your High Definition Television (HDTV).
 It requires a wireless connection using the Internet or a network-connected computer, tablet, or smartphone.
 You can play various multimedia content, but only Google Cast supported formats can be streamed directly.

-If you would like to play unsupported formats, such as MKV , VOB, FLV and AVI , you will need to get a video format converter to stream movies, TV shows, and music video with unsupported formats.
+If you would like to play unsupported formats, such as MKV, VOB, FLV, and AVI, you will need to get a video format converter to stream movies, TV shows, and music videos with unsupported formats.
 We've picked some best video converters that you can use which also support 4K footage.
 Check the list of the best 4K video converters here.
 In this article, you will learn about supported and unsupported video formats and how you can stream them using your Chromecast media player.

 Part 1: Chromecast Supported and Unsupported Video Formats

 The default Chromecast video formats are MP4 and WebM.
 It also supports MPEG-DASH, Smooth Streaming, and HTTP Live Streaming (HLS) video files.
 All other video formats are unsupported.
 The following information provides a brief introduction of supported and unsupported formats.

 MP4 - MPEG 4 or MP4 video files use the standard .mp4 extension.
 It is most commonly used to store video and audio files.

 WebM – An open video format for the web that allows everyone to stream video and audio codecs.

 Some unsupported video formats include: